 Nicola Bianchi received his PhD in Economics from Stanford University in 2015.
-He is currently an Assistant Professor in the Department of Strategy.
+He is currently an Assistant Professor in the Department of Strategy and a faculty research fellow at the NBER.
 Professor Bianchi's interests include the economics of education, innovation, and labor economics.

 His current work focuses on several policy-relevant topics: the consequences of increased access to higher education, the relationship between scientific education and innovative activities, and the effect of compulsory licensing on invention.